MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 If a restart doesn't help, the issue might be in the code.
 You can find the owner (also called the *publisher*) of the code in the AL stack trace in the Job Queue log.
 If the error comes from an app/extension, contact your Microsoft partner.
 If the error comes from a Microsoft application, open a support request with Microsoft.

-If you contact your Microsoft partner or Microsoft for support, please provide the following information:
+If you contact your Microsoft partner or Microsoft for support, provide the following information:

 * The ID of the job queue entry run where the error occurred
 * The timestamp of when the error occurred